Docs: Features: Sharding

 Ordinarily, for individual directories that map to multiple shards, skeema diff and skeema push will operate on the full list of shards.
 It is sometimes useful to run a schema change operation just on the first shard, as a “canary”, before deciding whether to continue with the full fleet of shards.

 Alternatively, for more complex control, a similar effect can be achieved by using environment names.
-For example, you could create an environment called “production-canary” with host configured to map to a subset of the instances in the “production” environment.
+For example, you could create an environment called “production-canary” with host configured to map to a subset of the database servers in the “production” environment.